tianhg28/pollevbot/README.md

 ## Logs and Cookies

-- **Logs**: The bot's activities are logged into the `log.txt` file (or whatever path you specify in `config.js`).
-This includes actions taken, any errors encountered, and other runtime information.
+- **Logs**: The bot's activities are logged in the `logs` directory, where the log file name is the current date.
+This includes the bot's actions and any errors that occur.
 - **Cookies**: `cookies.txt` contains cookies used for logging in.
 The program saves the cookie after login, and if the cookies are invalid, it will prompt you to log in again.

 ## Scheduling with Crontab (Unix Systems)